Pennsylvania First Defenders

-The Pennsylvania First Defenders were five volunteer troops from Pennsylvania that responded to U.S. President Abraham Lincoln’s call to defend the national capital of Washington, D.C., at the start of the American Civil War.
-The First Defenders consisted of the National Light Infantry of Pottsville, Pennsylvania, the Washington Artillerists of Pottsville, Pennsylvania, the Ringgold Light Artillery of Reading, Pennsylvania, the Logan Guards of Lewistown, Pennsylvania and the Allen Infantry of Allentown, Pennsylvania.
+The Pennsylvania First Defenders were five volunteer troops from Pennsylvania that responded to U.S. President Abraham Lincoln’s call to defend the national capital in Washington, D.C., at the start of the American Civil War.
+Pennsylvania First Defenders included the National Light Infantry from Pottsville, Pennsylvania, the Washington Artillerists from Pottsville, Pennsylvania, the Ringgold Light Artillery from Reading, Pennsylvania, the Logan Guards from Lewistown, Pennsylvania, and the Allen Infantry from Allentown, Pennsylvania.

 History

-After the Confederate States opened fire on Fort Sumter on April 12, 1861, President Abraham Lincoln issued a proclamation on April 15, calling 75,000 militia to suppress the rebellion.
-The first volunteer troops reached Washington, D.C. on April 18, 1861, at 6:00pm.
+After the Confederate States opened fire on Fort Sumter in the Battle of Fort Sumter on April 12, 1861, President Abraham Lincoln issued a proclamation on April 15, calling 75,000 militia to suppress the rebellion.
+The first volunteer troops reached Washington, D.C., on April 18, 1861, at 6:00 p.m.
 These first troops were the Pennsylvania First Defenders and consisted of 476 officers and men.
-The troops were quartered in hallways and committee rooms of the United States Senate and House of Representatives.
-At 9:00pm that evening, the troops were brought into the basement of the Capitol where they were distributed government arms and ammunition.
-President Abraham Lincoln, Secretary of State, William H. Seward, and the Secretary of War, Simon Cameron, were present as the arms were being distributed.
+The troops were quartered in hallways and committee rooms of the U.S. Senate and U.S. House of Representatives.
+At 9:00 p.m. the troops were brought into the basement of the U.S. Capitol, where they were distributed government arms and ammunition.
+President Lincoln, U.S. Secretary of State William H. Seward, and U.S. Secretary of War Simon Cameron were present as the arms were being distributed.
 Lincoln proceeded down the line and shook hands with every member of the companies.

 Casualties

-En route to Washington, D.C., the troops boarded a train at Camden Station in Baltimore, Maryland – the largest city of that Slave state.
-In a prelude to the Baltimore Riot of 1861 that occurred a day later, they were met with an angry mob of pro-South sympathizers who threw bricks and stones at them.
+En route to Washington, D.C., the troops boarded a train at Camden Station in Baltimore, Maryland, the largest city of that slave state.
+In a prelude to the Baltimore Riot of 1861, which occurred a day later, they were met with an angry mob of pro-South sympathizers who threw bricks and stones at them.
 Many of the men received serious wounds as a result of the confrontation.
 Among them was sixty-five-year-old Nicholas Biddle of the Washington Artillerists who is believed to be one of the first men to shed blood in the American Civil War.
 As an African American in uniform, Biddle likely stood out as an easy target to the Southerners and suffered a head wound which was serious enough to expose his bone.